The Lipkin-Meshkov-Glick model: 'quasi-local' quantum criticality in nuclear physics

+The ${\tilde W}$ interaction in (\ref{lmgham1}) represents an exchange of particles between the lower- and higher-energy shells, while ${\tilde V}$ represents pair-tunnelling between shells (a sort of Josephson term).
+They may be thought of as approximate representations of the interactions between electrons in the patch.
+The Hamiltonian clearly conserves the number of particles, $N \equiv \sum_{p\sigma} a^\dagger_{p\sigma} a_{p\sigma}$.
+It is sometimes stipulated that $N=N_p$ (the `half-filled' case), but we shall consider all possible values of $N$ (i.e.\ all possible electron densities within the coherent patch).

 The literature on the LMG model is extensive \cite{Cejnar10}.
-The zero-temperature phase diagram has been obtained in the thermodynamic limit \cite{Dusuel2005,Ribeiro2007,Ribeiro2008} and finite-size corrections analysed \cite{Dusuel2004,Dusuel2005}.
+The zero-temperature phase diagram has been obtained in the thermodynamic limit \cite{Dusuel2005,Ribeiro2007} and finite-size corrections analysed \cite{Dusuel2004,Dusuel2005}.
 Non-zero-temperature properties of the model have also been studied \cite{Scherer2009}, as have properties of the zero-temperature entanglement entropy \cite{vidal2007} and the negativity \cite{wichterich2010}.
-Frequently these studies confine themselves to a particular line or region in the two-parameter space $( {\tilde V},{\tilde W} )$ \cite{WSG2005,Wilms2012}, but some works consider the whole plane.
-It should also be noted that the ${\tilde V}=0$ line of the model is equivalent to the Dicke model \cite{dicke1954}, about which much is known \cite{vidal2006,eastham2006,tonchev2009}.
+Frequently these studies confine themselves to a particular line or region in the two-parameter space $( {\tilde V},{\tilde W} )$ \cite{WSG2005}, but some works consider the whole plane.
+It should also be noted that the ${\tilde V}=0$ line of the model is equivalent to the Dicke model \cite{dicke1954}, about which much is known \cite{vidal2006}.
+The linear-to-nonlinear crossover we shall find below therefore also constitutes a new crossover scale in the Dicke model phase diagram.

-However, there has to our knowledge not yet been a study of the finite-$N$, non-zero-temperature properties of the model over the whole $({\tilde V},{\tilde W})$-plane.
+There has, to our knowledge, not yet been a study of the non-zero-temperature properties of the model over the whole $({\tilde V},{\tilde W})$-plane in the case where $N_p$ is large but finite.
 In this Letter we carry out that study, with particular emphasis on the nature of the crossover from linear to nonlinear dynamics that occurs as the quantum phase transitions in the $({\tilde V},{\tilde W})$-plane are approached at non-zero temperature.